-Our planet is warmer now than at any point in the past 800,000 years, and heating up fast.
-This is mainly a result of the huge increase in the amount of coal, oil and gas we’ve been burning since the industrial revolution, pumping carbon dioxide into the atmosphere.
+Our planet is warmer now than at any point in the past 800,000 years, and heating fast.
+This is mainly a result of the huge increase in the amount of coal, oil and gas we’ve been burning since the industrial revolution, pumping greenhouse gases into the atmosphere.

-Other things contribute to climate change too, such as deforestation, which means trees absorb less of these gases; and other greenhouse gases such as methane from cows.
+Other things contribute too, such as deforestation, which means trees absorb less of these gases; and other greenhouse gases such as methane from cows.

 The path to a better future is challenging but clear.
 We need:

 - To keep 80% of all fossil fuels – coal, oil, and gas – in the ground.